 Book 9 contains two categories, which are defined according to the maximum size of the ring-shaped light-emitting surface (LES).
-The LES is an area of the module that is available for mounting the LEDs.
+The LES is the area of the module through which the light is emitted.

-The RL25 category has an LES ring with inner and outer diameters of approx. 20 and 30 mm, respectively.
-For smaller modules in the RL12 category, these values are approx. 7 and 17 mm, respectively.
+The RL25 category has an LES ring with inner and outer diameters of approximately 20 and 30 mm, respectively.
+For smaller modules in the RL12 category, these values are approximately 7 and 17 mm, respectively.

 Each LED module has one or more optics contact areas (OCAs).
-An OCA is a surface with a defined shape and location for placement of the luminaire optics (reflectors, lenses etc).
+An OCA is a surface with a defined shape and location for placement of the luminaire optics, such as reflectors or lenses.

 The Zhaga specification also defines a demarcation boundary, which is the maximum area that the module can occupy.
 For the RL25 category, this boundary is a rectangular shape measuring 35.0 x 32.5 mm, while for RL12 the limit is a hexagonal shape with an edge length of 10 mm.